-In 1981, the guru Bhagwan Shree Rajneesh moved to the farm community of Antelope, OR, with his followers and began constructing Rajneeshpuram, an idyllic community based on Rajneesh’s teachings that mixed Eastern and Western philosophies.
+In 1981, the guru Bhagwan Shree Rajneesh moved to the farm community of Antelope, Oregon with his followers and began constructing Rajneeshpuram, an idyllic community based on Rajneesh’s teachings that mixed Eastern and Western philosophies.
 The documentary Wild Wild Country tells the story of the Bhagwan cult in Oregon, but there are still many details that it doesn’t manage to cover.
 You may know this group as the cult that poisoned salad bars, but they were much more dangerous than the 1984 Rajneeshee bioterror attack.

 No One Knew What Was Happening When Rajneesh Showed Up

-Aside from that, there was a lot of farm land, and ranchers living quiet lives.
-One rancher in Wild Wild Country saysthe people lived there because they could enjoy a "certain degree of being alone."
+Aside from that, there was a lot of farmland and ranchers living quiet lives.
+One rancher in Wild Wild Country says the people lived there because they could enjoy a "certain degree of being alone."

 Ma Anand Sheela Is Believed To Have Been The Brains Behind The Operation

 She began her career with the Bhagwan as his personal secretary after she was introduced to him by her parents.
-While working for the Bhagwan, she rose through the hierarchy of the Rajhneesh and became known as his "lieutenant."
+While working for the Bhagwan, she rose through the hierarchy of the Rajneesh and became known as his "lieutenant."
 By the time the group had moved to Oregon, she was believed to be the person who ran the operation.
-While Bhagwan was more interested in collecting Rolls Royce's and jewelry, Sheela seemed like the person who was trying to grow the collective.
+While Bhagwan was more interested in collecting Rolls Royces and jewelry, Sheela seemed like the person who was trying to grow the collective.

 Many Members Of The Ranch Are Still On The Bhagwan's Side

-Something that's obvious from the onset of Wild Wild Country is how many followers of the Bhagwan still believe the guru was a good person, despite all signs that suggest the opposite.
+Something that's obvious from the beginning of Wild Wild Country is how many followers of the Bhagwan still believe the guru was a good person, despite all signs that suggest the opposite.
 Philip Toelkes, a lawyer who lived on the commune in Oregon, says many of the guru's followers felt like they went through war together, and he insists the citizens of the commune weren't easily lead astray; they were "doctors, lawyers, city planners."